ehiber/wasabi-sushi-bar-front/README.md

-# e-boilerplate-react
+# wasabi-sushi-bar-front
-This is a react boilerplate.
+This is a delivery react webapp for a restaurant.

 ##### install npm packages:
 ```